 Finnair Schengen Lounge is also located after the security control at the terminal's corner (3rd floor).
-Stairs at Gate 22 lead you to the lounge.
+Stairs at the Gate 22 lead you to the lounge.
 The lounge serves mainly Finnnair's and its partners' customers and status members.

-SAS Lounge is located after the security control in Schengen area at Gate 13 on the same level as the departure gates.
+SAS Lounge is located after the security control in the Schengen area at Gate 13 on the same level as the departure gates.
 This is the only lounge in the Terminal 1.
 SAS Lounge is for mainly Star Alliance customers flying in the business class or having a Star Alliance status card, for example Eurobonus Gold.

-Finnair Non-Schengen Lounge and Finnair Premium Lounge can be found easily after the passport control close to Gate 50(a,b,c...).
+Finnair Non-Schengen Lounge and Finnair Platinum Wing can be found easily after the passport control close to Gates 50(a,b,c...).
 These gates are located in a separate hall accessible thru a small corridor.
-Finnair Lounges are right there where the corridor to Gates 50 (a,b,c...) begin.
+Finnair Lounges are right there where the corridor to Gates 50 (a,b,c...) begins.

 Are you new to Plaza Premium Lounges?
 Have a taste of them by reading our Plaza Premium Lounge (Hong Kong Airport) review.

-Finnair Premium Lounge is solely intended for passengers who are travelling to a non-Schengen destination with the most expensive Finnair or oneworld tickets, obviously for those who are travelling in business class.
+Finnair Platinum Wing is solely intended for passengers who are travelling to a non-Schengen destination with the most expensive Finnair or oneworld tickets, obviously for those who are travelling in the business class.
 The flight must be marketed and operated by an oneworld airline.
-The lounge is also open to the premium loyalty card holders of Finnair or its oneworld partners (min.
-Finnair Plus Gold or oneworld Emerald status).
+The lounge is also open to premium loyalty card holders of Finnair or its oneworld partners (min.
+Finnair Plus Platinum Lumo or oneworld Emerald status).
 Other Finnair lounges are also meant for Finnair's own customers but they can be accessed also with a correspoding fee by anyone.
 Similarly, SAS Lounge in the Terminal 1 is meant for Star Alliance customers.
-Fortunately, the two other lounges listed above can be accessed in other ways.
-We present you these entry methods.
+Fortunately, the two other lounges listed above can be accessed without any loyalty card or a high-class ticket.

-The simplest but not the cheapest way to access a lounge is to buy a Business Class Ticket.
+The simplest but not the cheapest way to access a lounge is to buy a Business Class ticket.
 The business tickets of Finnair and oneworld companies give accesses to lounges which are maintained by Finnair.
 Meanwhile, Star Alliance customers are directed to Scandinavian Airlines Lounge.
 Other airlines have usually outsourced their business class passengers to third party lounges.
-At Helsinki Airport, these passengers are heading to Aspire Lounge in the Schengen area or to Almost Home lounge or Plaza Premium Lounge in the non-Schengen area.
-Fly Inn restaurant is a not a lounge but they accept Priority Pass as a payment for breakfast or lunch buffet.
+At Helsinki Airport, these passengers head to Aspire Lounge in the Schengen area or to Plaza Premium Lounge in the non-Schengen area.

-For frequent travellers, it is not reasonable to buy expensive, business class tickets for the sake of enjoying lounges.
+For frequent travellers, it is not reasonable to buy expensive business class ticket for the sake of enjoying lounges.
 Business class tickets are usually really expensive and not easily affordable for all holiday makers.
 However, not purchasing business class tickets does not mean locking the doors of every lounge.
-The easiest and cheapest way to get in is to have the right credit cards.
-Some credit card companies offer free or a reduced prices for airport lounge visits.
-For example, Diners Club credit card holders can access many lounges free of charge or with a small fee (depending on the card issuer).
-In Nordic countries, Eurocard is another good option to have reduce-priced lounge access.
-American Express offers its premium card holders a Priority Pass advantage that entitles you usually to four free lounge visits.
-The best Amex cards comes with unlimited lounge access benefits.
-In Helsinki Airport, Aspire Lounge and Almost Home Lounges are accepting Diners Club and Priority Pass.
+The easiest and the cheapest way to get in is to have right the credit cards.
+Some credit card companies offer free or reduced prices for airport lounge visits.
+For example, Diners Club holders can access many lounges free of charge or with a small fee (depending on the card issuer).
+In Nordic countries, Eurocard is another good option to have reduced-priced lounge access.
+American Express gives its premium card holders a Priority Pass perk that entitles you usually to a few free lounge visits.
+The best Amex cards come with unlimited lounge access benefit.

-Priority Pass is a company that sells different levels of lounge memberships.
+Priority Pass is perhaps the most well-known lounge membership program.
 As a member regardless of the level, you are entitled for lounge access valid in all major airports.
 The Priority Pass membership comes often free of charge along with many credit cards, including the American Express Card as mentioned above.
-Surely, Priority Pass cards can be bought separately too.
-Cards are multi-level, and usually the memberships that come with basic credit cards include 4 free lounge visits, with additional visits costing 28 euros as of October 1, 2018.
+Surely, Priority Pass membership can be bought separately too.
+The cards are multi-level, and usually the memberships that come with basic credit cards include 4 free lounge visits, with additional visits costing about 28 euros.
+Better cards come with unlimited visits.
 You can also purchase Priority Pass membership with unlimited lounge access and its price is 399 euros.
 The exact price varies between regions.

 We have published a separate review of Priority Pass.